 Will I be given invitations to the ceremony to distribute to family and friends?

 All participants are given invitations to give out to family and friends.
 Unfortunately, extra invitations will not be available.
 A student that wishes to have more invites is encouraged to talk to their fellow classmates to see if anyone has extras.
 Remember, an invitation is just that – an invite to the ceremony.
-This is not a ticketed event so attendees do not need an invite to be allowed into the venue.
+This is now a ticketed event due to limited seating space.

 Are there tickets to the White Coat Ceremony?